 Not pre-filled are:

-- data on income received from a foreign country and expenses (tax incentives) paid in another member state of the European Economic Area, which can be deducted from taxable income;
+- data on income received from a foreign country and expenses (tax incentives) paid in a foreign country, which can be deducted from taxable income;

 - data on the transfer of other property;